20 High Paying Jobs ($100K+) That Don’t Require a Degree. They’re Hiring Now

 Commercial Pilot (Non-Airline)

 The process is straightforward: earn a commercial pilot’s license, rack up flight hours, and get FAA-certified.
 Training isn’t cheap, but it’s faster and less expensive than a four-year degree.
-With the growing demand for cargo transport and private travel, pilots are cashing in.

-🙋♂️If this is interesting so far, follow DadisFIRE on MSN, then hit like to see more articles on financial freedom, personal finance, and smart money moves.💪
+🙋♂️If this is interesting so far, follow DadisFIRE on Medium, then hit like to see more articles on financial freedom, personal finance, and smart money moves.💪

 Construction Manager